schoeneberg/class-code-documentation/docs/wrapper.rst

 .. function:: set(dic)

-  Tell classy to use certain input parameters, described in the python dictionary :code:`dic`.
+  Tell classy to use certain input parameters, described in the python dictionary ``dic``.
   Can also be passed as explicit keywords

   :param dic: Input parameters